mattmallow/mattmallow/README.md

 ## Background & Current Experience

 👨‍🎓 Study in Auckland University of Technology\
-🎓 Degree: Bachelor of Computer and Information Science major in Software Development\
+🎓 Degree in Bachelor of Computer and Information Science major in Software Development\
-👯 I’m currently collaborating with @[AIRydon](https://github.com/AIRyndon) and @[teinnt](https://github.com/teinnt)
+👯 Currently collaborating with @[AIRydon](https://github.com/AIRyndon) and @[teinnt](https://github.com/teinnt)

 ### Certifications